shell-dot/tuoni/README.md

 sudo apt-get install -y wget curl
 ```

-it is safe to run the setup multiple time
+- it is safe to run the setup multiple time
+- if tuoni is already installed, the oneliner will run `tuoni update` command instead - the Tuoni C2 will be restarted

 ## Documentation
 https://docs.shelldot.com/